neurobin/rnm/README.md

 #New features:

 1. Unlimited precission for numbers i.e you can perform base conversion, scientific conversion etc.. on an arbitrarily big number.
 This functionality is provided by GMP BigNum library (GNU Multi-precesion library).
-2. base conversion, scientific conversion, latin conversion can be performed selectively with regex replace.
-3. File information is available, e.g modification time, access time, status change time (time string can be formatted using format string e.g %d-%m-%Y), permission, owner id, group id, size, block, inode number, mode etc...
+2. File information is available, e.g modification time, access time, status change time (time string can be formatted using format string e.g %d-%m-%Y), permission, owner id, group id, size, block, inode number, mode etc...
-4. Inverse search is possible.
+3. Inverse search is possible.
-5. Each regex operation can be associated with either link, file or directory, for example, if a replace string is associated with only file, it will not work on directories or links.
+4. Each regex operation can be associated with either link, file or directory, for example, if a replace string is associated with only file, it will not work on directories or links.

 #Features that were dropped: